w3c/webref/w3c/perissue.md

 - [Gyroscope](https://w3c.github.io/gyroscope/) links to [`https://w3c.github.io/motion-sensors/`](https://w3c.github.io/motion-sensors/) but does not list it in its references
 - [HTML 5.2](https://w3c.github.io/html/) links to:
     * [`https://www.w3.org/TR/css3-syntax/`](https://www.w3.org/TR/css3-syntax/) but does not list it in its references
-    * [`https://www.w3.org/TR/svg2/`](https://www.w3.org/TR/svg2/) but does not list it in its references
     * [`https://www.w3.org/TR/webmessaging/`](https://www.w3.org/TR/webmessaging/) but does not list it in its references
     * [`https://w3c.github.io/aria-in-html/`](https://w3c.github.io/aria-in-html/) but does not list it in its references
     * [`https://w3c.github.io/aria/practices/aria-practices.html`](https://w3c.github.io/aria/practices/aria-practices.html) but does not list it in its references
     * [`https://www.w3.org/TR/css-device-adapt-1/`](https://www.w3.org/TR/css-device-adapt-1/) but does not list it in its references
     * [`https://www.w3.org/TR/turingtest/`](https://www.w3.org/TR/turingtest/) but does not list it in its references
-    * [`https://www.w3.org/TR/css3-positioning/`](https://www.w3.org/TR/css3-positioning/) but does not list it in its references
-    * [`https://www.w3.org/TR/css3-ui/`](https://www.w3.org/TR/css3-ui/) but does not list it in its references
     * [`https://www.w3.org/TR/xlink11/`](https://www.w3.org/TR/xlink11/) but does not list it in its references
     * [`https://www.w3.org/TR/becss/`](https://www.w3.org/TR/becss/) but does not list it in its references
-- [HTML Canvas 2D Context](http://www.w3.org/TR/2015/REC-2dcontext-20151119/) links to [`https://html.spec.whatwg.org/`](https://html.spec.whatwg.org/) but does not list it in its references
 - [Metadata API for Media Resources 1.0](http://www.w3.org/TR/2014/REC-mediaont-api-1.0-20140313/) links to:
     * [`https://www.w3.org/TR/mediaont-10/`](https://www.w3.org/TR/mediaont-10/) but does not list it in its references
     * [`https://www.w3.org/TR/2012/REC-mediaont-10-20120209/`](https://www.w3.org/TR/2012/REC-mediaont-10-20120209/) but does not list it in its references